SpiderOak/nimbus.io/docs/administrators_guide.rst

 devoting sufficient additional resources to caching.

 Nimbus.io is intended to integrate with Varnish and other frontend content caching tools.

 TODO describe how to do this.
 Note about the streaming issue.

 Supported Platforms
 ^^^^^^^^^^^^^^^^^^^

+So far only Linux, but it probably works fine on other Unixen.
+There's nothing inherent about the software design that would prevent running it on Windows but no effort has been made towards testing or supporting it.

 Installing Nimbus.io
 ^^^^^^^^^^^^^^^^^^^^

-To just experiment with Nimbus.io, the easiest way is to run the cluster simulator.(TODO: link to cluster simulator.)
-This and the following section describe how to install Nimbus.io on for serious development or production uses.
+To just experiment with Nimbus.io, the easiest way is to run the cluster simulator locally.
+(TODO: link to cluster simulator.)

+This and the following section describe how to install Nimbus.io on one or more full Storage Clusters for serious development or production uses.

 First, checkout the latest version of the source code:

 git clone `https://nimbus.io/dev/git/nimbus.io/ <https://nimbus.io/dev/git/nimbus.io/>`_

 Install all the needed libraries and other dependencies.
 There are well commented shell scripts to guide you through this for some operating